You searched for: “radiation

 This entry is located in the following unit: Geology or Related Geological Terms + (page 1)

-The process of evolution by which species multiply, diverge into different niches; for example, species that are predators on different kinds of prey, and come to occupy the same or at least overlapping ranges.
+The process of evolution by which species multiply and diverge into different niches: Adaptive radiation can be exemplified by species that are predators on different kinds of prey, and come to occupy the same, or at any rate the overlapping ranges.

 This entry is located in the following unit: Ant and Related Entomology Terms (page 1)